ElodieGage/microarray-dge-gsea-radiosensitivity/README.md

 ## **Project Overview**

-This project investigates genomic differences associated with cellular radiosensitivity using microarray expression data.
+This project investigates transcriptional differences associated with cellular radiosensitivity using microarray expression data.
 Differential gene expression analysis was performed using the limma package, followed by pathway-level interpretation using Gene Set Enrichment Analysis (GSEA).

-The aim of the analysis was to identify biological processes and signalling pathways that separate radiosensitive from radioresistant samples.
+The aim of the analysis was to identify biological processes and signalling pathways that distinguish radiosensitive from radioresistant samples.

 ## **Analysis Pipeline**